GaneshaDS/AnimalNet-Pro/README.md

  Deployment: $\text{FastAPI}$ server integrated with $\text{TensorFlow/Keras}$ for low-latency inference.

+ 📁 Project Structure
- 📁 Project StructureThe code is organized into a modular structure for clarity, scalability, and data engineering:Plaintextanimal_classifier/
+The code is organized into a modular structure for clarity, scalability, and data engineering:

+Plaintext

+animal_classifier/
 ├── api/
 │   └── app.py            # FastAPI application for real-time predictions
 ├── config/